neontribe/my-best-life/content/services/brook-dash-lambeth-1.md

 image:
   image: img/mentoring.jpg
   imageAlt: Two people talking at a table with paperwork
-description: "Help with any questions, issues or concerns.
-Completely confidential.
-Free to access.
-Sexual health, relationships and contraception advice.
-Wellbeing support.
-STI testing and treatment.
-HIV testing and support.
-  Contraception, including emergency contraception.
-Pregnancy testing and advice. "
+description: "Free and confidential help with any questions, issues or concerns around sexual health, relationships and contraception, wellbeing.
+They also offer STI testing and treatment, HIV testing and support, contraception, including emergency contraception and pregnancy testing and advice. "
 categories:
   category1: Sex and Relationships
   category2: Physical Health